lucaong/wheels-class/README.md

 Include and augment
 -------------------

-The `include` method accepts an object and copy its properties to the class' prototype:
+The `include` method accepts an object and copies its properties to the class' prototype:

 ```javascript
 var Foo = new Class();